-Heceta Lighthouse B&B – Maybe the Best in the State of Oregon.
+Heceta Lighthouse B&B – Best in Oregon?

 I must confess to not usually being a big fan of B&Bs, so I was a bit leery when the itinerary on a post SATW tour of the Willamette Valley and central Oregon coast included a stay at Heceta Lighthouse B&B. In retrospect my doubts were asinine and now I can tell my readers why.
 Heceta Head is one of the most beautiful spots on the entire Oregon coast; throw in a world famous lighthouse and a chance to stay in the lighthouse keeper’s haunted house and you have a recipe for a truly unique experience.